cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Encryption is unidirectional from sender to recipient.
 Each encryption or decryption operation increments the sequence number for the context in use.
-The sender's context MUST be used for encryption only.
-Similarly, the recipient's context MUST be used for decryption only.
+The sender's context MUST NOT be used for decryption.
+Similarly, the recipient's context MUST NOT be used for encryption.
 Higher-level protocols re-using the HPKE key exchange for more general purposes can derive separate keying material as needed using use the Export interface;
 see {{hpke-export}} for more details.